 Two wheelers make for quick travel, are easy to manoeuvre through traffic, and are also fun to ride.
 But it exposes you to more danger.
 When you are on the road, you are responsible for yourself, any passengers, your fellow commuters, pedestrians and people’s property.
 Insurance gives you protection against the financial costs you might incur in case of accident.
 You would not only have to bear costs of damage to yourself and your vehicle, but also to any third party who was injured as well.
 The Government made Third Party Liability Cover (TPL) compulsory under The Motor Vehicles Act (1988).
 But it’s wise to enhance your cover to protect yourself and any pillion you may be taking along with you with Own Damage and Personal Accident insurance plans.

-Overview of ICICI Lombard Two Wheeler Insurance:
+Key Benefits Of ICICI Lombard Two Wheeler Insurance

 ICICI Lombard has designed an insurance policy to give you a basket of benefits at reasonable rates.
 It provides for financial security of the two wheeler owner and third party legal liability.
 In case the vehicle and/or its accessories are damaged or stolen, ICICI Lombard will help you clear your losses.
 Damages due to man-made and natural calamities are covered, including fire, cyclone, floods, riots, theft, etc.